In this article

 15. Use AI for Differentiation, Not Just Creation

-The highest-leverage use of AI isn't generating a single worksheet — it's generating three versions of the same worksheet at different levels.
-Create your on-grade-level materials, then ask the AI for a scaffolded version and an enriched version.
-This takes 2 extra minutes and provides true differentiation you wouldn't otherwise have time to create.
+The highest-leverage use of AI is not generating a single worksheet, it is generating multiple versions of the same worksheet at different levels.
+Create your on-grade-level materials, then ask the AI for a scaffolded version and an enriched version so differentiation is part of the workflow from the start.

 Protecting Your Personal Time